What is the Internship Visa?

 The application process dictates that hopeful candidates should apply 3 months before they intend on travelling to Ireland.
 Once a job offer has been secured, applicants can either seek an Internship Employment Permit or Atypical Working Scheme permission.
 Both of these permits are established by the Department of Business, Enterprise and Innovation (DBEI).

-Applicants should seek legal advice to find out which permit route best suits them.
+Applicants should seek advice to find out which permit route best suits them.

 What is the Internship Permit criteria?

 As a rule of thumb, interns seeking a permit into Ireland must be enrolled in a full third-level course as a student.
 They must be able to prove that the internship is either for a beneficial experience that is related to their course of study or crucial to progressing forward on their course.

 Other key criteria include: